The One Who Keeps the Book New York

 Ask any New Yorker which restaurant they’ve always wanted to go to but have struggled to get a reservation for, and it’s likely that Lilia will come up.

 Since Lilia opened its doors in 2016, diners have been clamoring for a table at the award-winning restaurant helmed by chef-owner Missy Robbins.
-Despite Robbins opening her second restaurant, Misi, just a stone’s throw away in 2018, scoring a table at this Williamsburg auto-garage-turned-pasta-sensation still feels nearly impossible, even six years later.
+Despite Robbins opening her second restaurant, Misi, just a stone’s throw away in 2018, scoring a table at this Williamsburg auto-garage-turned-pasta-sensation still feels nearly impossible, even seven years later.

 Resy: How many seats are there at Lilia?

-Blegen: 160 on a sunny day.
+160 on a sunny day.

 When do reservations drop on Resy?